frechinc/emotions-analyser/README.md

 In the second version, we add the possibilitie of :
 - recognize any language and use the application in the language that we choose
+- have a personalities answer for each question